- Application Materials

 - MRED applicants are required to have a minimum of two years full-time work experience following completion of the bachelors degree.
 Experience must be in real estate or a closely related field.
 Students who have worked directly with real estate assets – such as development, construction, architecture, city planning, commercial real estate finance, commercial real estate brokerage, or real estate law – are best prepared for the MRED program.

 - A minimum of three letters of recommendation, including at least one academic reference.
 If an academic referral is not available, a third professional reference is acceptable.
 Please note: Letters of recommendation must be submitted through the online application system.
 We will not accept letters of recommendation through postal mail.

 - A statement of purpose (submitted via online application Supporting Documents upload).
-Statements should be approximately 1,000 words and double-spaced with at least a 10-point font.
-It is expected that applicants author their own personal statements.
-Address the following questions:
+Statements should be approximately 1,000 words, double-spaced with at least a 10-point font.
+It is expected that applicants author their own personal statements that address the following:

 - Your interest in the real estate profession and the USC Dollinger MRED program